goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 80. How to Not Navigate with React Router

 - Bad Navigation
-  - You add an <a> tag to your application with href='/pagetwo' and click it
+  - You add an 'a tag' to your application with href='/pagetwo' and click it
   - Your browser makes a request to localhost:3000/pagetwo
   - Development server responds with index.html file
   - *Browser receives index.html file, dumps old HTML file it was showing (including all of your react/redux state data!)*
     - If you put anchor tags inside of your app and then you click on one, you are making a brand new request to some outside server that is going to return a brand new HTML document and then show it on the screen.
     - During the process, the normal operation of the browser is to dump all variables in memory which means all JS data gets entirely dumped.
     - So that means that in the context of your react redux application, any data that you had loaded up like any API requests or user had typed in anything whatsoever is going to be 100% wiped.
     - Therefore, you would have to refetched all the data at second time or have user typed all the data in.
     - (You can check in developer console, network tab)
-  - index.html file lists our JS files in script tags - browser downloads and executes these scripts
+  - index.html file lists our JS files in script>tags
+  - browser downloads and executes these scripts
   - Our app starts up.

 ## 81. Navigating with React Router

-- Instead of using href and <a> tag, use <Link> to tag.
+- Instead of using href and 'a tag', use 'Link tag'.
 ```js
 <Link to="/pagetwo">Navigate to PageTwo</Link>
 ```
-- Using inspector, when you click <Link>, what actually showed up in Element console is <a> tag.
+- Using inspector, when you click 'Link tag', what actually showed up in Element console is 'a tag'.
 - And also user does not get any additional requests being made for any html document.
-- So when you use the <Link> tag, you are still showing an <a> tag on the screen.
+- So when you use the 'Link tag', you are still showing an 'a tag' on the screen.
-- What we want to do with <Link>
+- What we want to do with 'Link tag'.
   - User wants to navigate to another page in our app
   - User clicks a 'Link' tag
   - *React router prevents the browser from navigating to the new page and fetching new index.html file!*